Can You Sue a Mortgage Company for Emotional Distress? Your Legal Options Unveiled!

 Elements Required for a Lawsuit

-In order to sue a mortgage company for emotional distress, there are certain elements that need to be established:
+To sue a mortgage company for emotional distress, certain elements need to be established:

 1. Duty of Care: You must demonstrate that the mortgage company owed you a duty of care.
 As a customer, they have a responsibility to act in your best interest and provide proper services.